UniSymNet: A Unified Symbolic Network Guided by Transformer

 \begin{definition} A model $\hat{\phi}(x,\hat{\theta})$ is a Symbolic Solution to a problem with ground-truth model $y = \phi^{*}(x,\theta^{*}) + \epsilon$, if $\hat{\phi}$ does not reduce to a constant, and if either of the following conditions are true: 1) $\phi^{*} - \hat{\phi} = a$; or 2) $\phi^{*} / \hat{\phi} = b, b \neq 0$, for some constants $a$ and $b$. \end{definition}

-{Extrapolation ability} reflects whether a model can effectively generalize to unseen domains in practice.
-It is well known that conventional neural networks, such as black-box models (e.g., MLPs), are often limited in their \textbf{extrapolation ability}.
-Similarly, we are interested in evaluating the extrapolation ability of symbolic networks.
-If a model satisfies the definition of a symbolic solution (Def. \ref{def: Symbolic Solution}), it indicates strong extrapolation ability.
-However, for models that do not meet this definition, we evaluate their extrapolation ability using the following criterion.
+The extrapolation ability reflects whether a model can effectively generalize to unseen domains in practice.
+It is well established that conventional neural networks, such as black-box models (e.g., MLPs), are often limited in their \textbf{extrapolation ability}.
+We are interested in evaluating the extrapolation ability of symbolic networks.
+We access their extrapolation ability using the following criterion.

 \begin{definition} Let \(\mathcal{D}_{\text{train}} = \{(X, y)\}\) be a training set with inputs \(X\) sampled from an interval \([a, b] \subset \mathcal{X}\), where \(\mathcal{X}\) denotes the domain of \(X\).
 The corresponding test set is constructed with inputs sampled from the extended interval \([a - c, b + c] \cap \mathcal{X}\).
 The extrapolation ability is evaluated using the \(R^2\) score computed on this test set. \end{definition}